jamesncox/mealzys/NOTES.md

 9. Don't forget OmniAuth!
 Daniel says he prefers google I think.

+10. Eventually create a Measurement model with attributes :unit, :quantity
+    a. will create a dropdown for unit, quantity and ingredient objects with blank fields.

 # Using Terminal to commit and push changes ...

   git add . add new files